Walter Wight1

 MotherElizabeth Richardson2 (May 1773 - Jun 1831)

-Walter Wight married Helen Sinton, daughter of Peter Sinton and Jane Wight, on 20 Jun 1841 at Maxton, ROX, SCT, by banns, entry reads: "Pro.(clamation) of Walter Wight & Helen Sinton both of this parish."4
+Walter Wight married Helen Sinton, daughter of Peter Sinton and Jane Wight, on 20 Jun 1841 Maxton, Roxburghshire, by banns, entry reads: "Pro.(clamation) of Walter Wight & Helen Sinton both of this parish."4

 The kitchen held an eight day clock, 2 wooden beds, 6 wooden chairs, a stool and a resting chair, a press, shelf & dresser, 12 plates, bowls, spoons (very old), knives & forks; 2 tin pitchers, 2 kitchen tables, a kettle, 3 pots, a pan of candlesticks, 2 tin jugs and a looking glass;